-Task То view details for a license, do the following: 1.
-Open the Analysis Workbench for the desired project.
-(For instructions, see Opening the Analysis Workbench.)
-2. (Optional) To make file selection easier, you can filter the codebase files to only those containing license evidence.
-See Using the Filter Legend Options to Filter the Codebase.
-3. In the Codebase Files pane or File Search Results pane, select the codebase file containing the license evidence you want to review.
-A file with license evidence will show a green icon in its entry: agpl-3.0.bt 4 Legate a ligence reference on the File Details to be as in this example of the Fuidence Summery subtables File
+Task To view details for a license, do the following:

+- 1. Open the Analysis Workbench for the desired project.
+(For instructions, see Opening the Analysis Workbench.) - 2.
+(Optional) To make file selection easier, you can filter the codebase files to only those containing license evidence.
+See Using the Filter Legend Options to Filter the Codebase. - 3.
+In the Codebase Files pane or File Search Results pane, select the codebase file containing the license evidence you want to review.
+A file with license evidence will show a green icon in its entry:

-Locate a license reference on the File Details tab, as in this example of the Evidence Summary subtab on File Details tab.
+4. Locate a license reference on the File Details tab, as in this example of the Evidence Summary subtab on File Details tab